To connect with someone about support/services, or report an experience of discrimination with police, shelters, or other programs, please either

 Our services include:

-- Support Groups – Our support groups offer LGBT survivors opportunities to reduce isolation, build connections and share their stories in a supportive, engaging environment.
+- Support Groups – Our support groups offer LGBTQIA survivors opportunities to reduce isolation, build connections and share their stories in a supportive, engaging environment.

 - Safety and Support Planning – We understand that survivors are the experts of their own experience.
 Advocates offer survivors consistent, ongoing support to build skills, choices and strategies to reduce harm, as well as rebuild connections to friends, family and community.

 - Basic Legal Advocacy – Advocates can help you think through options and support you in navigating complex legal systems.
-We work to get survivors connected to skilled, LGBT-competent legal resources when necessary.
+We work to get survivors connected to skilled, LGBTIA-competent legal resources when necessary.

-- Resources and Referrals – From housing, food banks and legal assistance to mental health programs and LGBT social support groups, CAVP advocates connect survivors and their families with the resources that meet their unique needs.
+- Resources and Referrals – From housing, food banks and legal assistance to mental health programs and LGBTIA social support groups, SOL advocates connect survivors and their families with the resources that meet their unique needs.

 - How to Help Workshops - When they know how, friends and family can reduce a survivor's isolation, help survivors implement safety planning, offer practical support like a place to stay, childcare or rides, and provide much needed encouragement and support.
 Our workshops can help friends and family get the knowledge and skills they need.